anilbd2003/Jenkins/Jenkins-1/README.md

-This is jenkins pipeline to verify docker slave configuration using node image '19-alpine3.17'.
+This is Simple jenkins pipeline to verify docker slave configuration using node image '19-alpine3.17'.